pvdabeel/prolog/Repository/Overlay/README.md

 This is a Portage overlay in which each category contains a few ebuilds set up to example to test package manager behaviour.

-For each category "emerge -vp -e testX/web" to execute the test.

 ## Test case 01 - Dependencies